Singularities of normalized R-matrices and E-invariants for Dynkin quivers: Introduction

 Let $x, x' \in A$ be two non-frozen cluster variables, $L, L'$ prime simple objects of $\Cc_1$, and $\cM, \cM'$ rigid indecomposable decorated representations of $Q$ satisfying $x = \tchi_q(L) = CC(\cM)$ and $x' = \tchi_q(L') = CC(\cM')$.
 The theory of additive/monoidal categorifications tells us that the following three conditions are mutually equivalent: \begin{enumerate} \item $x$ and $x'$ belong to a common cluster (i.e., $xx'$ is a cluster monomial); \item $\dd(L,L') \seq \oo(L,L') + \oo(L',L) = 0$; \item $\ee(\cM, \cM') \seq \dim E(\cM, \cM') + \dim E(\cM', \cM) = 0$. \end{enumerate} The invariant $\dd(L,L')$ was originally introduced by Kashiwara--Kim--Oh--Park \cite{KKOP}.
 On the other hand, the invariant $\ee(\cM, \cM')$ was considered by Marsh--Reineke--Zelevinsky \cite{MRZ}, which is identical to Fomin--Zelevinsky's compatible degree in \cite{FZy}.
 Theorem~\ref{Thm:main1} above implies the correspondence of these two numerical characteristics:

 which does not seem automatic from the known categorifications results.

-It would be interesting to ask if Theorem~\ref{Thm:main1} or the equality~\eqref{eq:d=e} generalize beyond the category $\Cc_1$ to other monoidal categorifications of cluster algebras.
-At least for Kirillov--Reshetikhin modules, known computations suggest that such a generalization is plausible \cite[\S5]{FM}.
-Note that the left-hand side of \eqref{eq:d=e} makes sense for graded modules over symmetric quiver Hecke algebras \cite{KKKOm} and for the coherent Satake category \cite{CW} as well.
+{Thus, it would be interesting to ask the following:} { \begin{Ques} Does Theorem~\ref{Thm:main1} or the equality~\eqref{eq:d=e} generalize beyond the category $\Cc_1$ to other monoidal categorifications of cluster algebras? \end{Ques} } At least for Kirillov--Reshetikhin modules, known computations suggest that such a generalization is plausible \cite[\S5]{FM}. {For this case, the above question has already been formulated as \cite[Conjecture 5.17]{FM}}.
+Note that the left-hand side of \eqref{eq:d=e} makes {also} sense for graded modules over symmetric quiver Hecke algebras \cite{KKKOm} and for the coherent Satake category \cite{CW} as well.

+{We also remark that there recently appeared several studies on the connection between additive and modoidal categorifications of cluster algebras from slightly different viewpoints, including \cite{Contu} and \cite{BFL}.}

+Finally, during the revision of the present paper, the author was informed that Cao establishes in the latest version of \cite{Cao} the correspondence \eqref{eq:d=e} in a general setting of monoidal categorification of cluster algebras.
+His proof is purely algebraic and based on a series of works by Kang, Kashiwara, Kim, Oh and Park, including \cite{KKKOm, KKOP}.